-All reviewers are Texas educators who use the rubric developed for Texas.
+All reviewers are Texas educators.
 Each review team consists of five reviewers.
 At least two review team members are current classroom teachers.
-Other reviewers may be Texas district and campus administrators who demonstrate comprehensive understanding of the TEKS, rigorous expectations for high-quality instructional materials, and deep knowledge of effective curriculum implementation.
+Other reviewers may be Texas district and campus administrators who demonstrate comprehensive understanding of the state standards, rigorous expectations for high-quality instructional materials, and deep knowledge of effective curriculum implementation.
 Texas reviewers represent all geographic areas of the state and a significant number have expertise serving students with special needs, English learners, and classrooms with high percentages of students receiving free and reduced-price lunch.

-How does the Texas Resource Review work with the TEKS review process?
+How does the Texas Resource Review work with the SBOE standards review process?
 Are they different?

-TEA has received feedback from hundreds of stakeholders including but not limited to Texas teachers, district and campus administrators, SBOE members, regional education service centers, numerous Texas associations, and publishers.
+TEA receives feedback from hundreds of stakeholders including but not limited to Texas teachers, district and campus administrators, SBOE members, regional education service centers, numerous Texas associations, and publishers.
 For more information, see the rubric development section of our website.

 Which other grades and content areas will be reviewed in the future?